Strawberry Buttercream Truffles

 Of course you can very easily change up the flavors by using different buttercream recipes.
 Or clean out the reserves of frosting in your freezer and make a few of each.

 If you are wanting to make a batch of frosting just for the sake of making truffles, I totally applaud that choice.
-Here are some great options if you aren’t in the mood for strawberry.
+The options are almost endless!

 If you like this recipe, you are going to love orange cheesecake truffles as well.
 They are a fun twist on a similar idea.